tjcreedy/metamate/README.md

 ## Usage

-NUMTdumper has summary help built in for the overall tool and the two run modes.
+metaMATE has summary help built in for the overall tool and the two run modes.
 These can be accessed by running the below commands.

 ```
 numtdumper --help